Northern Alberta Railways: Alberta and Great Waterways Railway

 View of the Waterways station, about 1920.

 In 1909 a charter was granted to the Alberta and Great Waterways Railway (A&GW) to build from Edmonton to Waterways, Alberta, on the Athabasca River.
 Construction faltered and the A&GW political scandal ensued, and the line was rechartered in 1913 under the ownership of John Duncan McArthur.
-Construction of the A&GW began in 1914 from Carbondale, Alberta, and reached Lac La Biche, Alberta, in 1916.
-It reached Draper, Alberta, in 1922 and its terminus at Waterways in 1925.
+Construction of the A&GW began in 1914 from Carbondale and reached Lac La Biche in 1916.
+It reached Draper in 1922 and its terminus at Waterways in 1925.
 The railway was transferred to ownership of the Government of Alberta on July 28, 1920.
-Carbondale Station was destroyed on November 10, 1959 following a head-on collision of a steam engine and a diesel engine.
+Carbondale Station was destroyed on November 10, 1959, following a head-on collision of a steam engine and a diesel engine.

 Central Canada Railway

 In 1913 a charter was granted to the Central Canada Railway (CCR) under the ownership of J.D.
-McArthur to build a junction with the ED&BC near Aggie, Alberta, extending to Peace River Crossing, Alberta, in order to access barge traffic on the Peace River.
+McArthur to build a junction with the ED&BC near Aggie, extending to Peace River Crossing to access barge traffic on the Peace River.
 Construction of the CCR began in 1914 and was completed in 1916.

-The CCR was subsequently extended to Berwyn, Alberta, in 1921, then to Whitelaw, Alberta, in 1924, Fairview, Alberta, in 1928 and Hines Creek, Alberta, in 1930.
+The CCR was subsequently extended to Berwyn in 1921, then to Whitelaw in 1924, Fairview in 1928 and Hines Creek in 1930.